LRSORRENTI/React-Memory/README.md

 ## About the Developer

-Poké Match was created by as a personal project to practice React development and showcase programming skills.
+Poké Match was created as a personal project to practice React development and showcase programming skills.

 Feel free to explore the code and have fun playing the game!